microsoft/azure-genai-design-patterns/patterns/07-minimizing-hallucination-in-truth-grounded-scenarios/README.md

 Update parameter settings of model which optimize model response generation capabilities, Tempretature parameter controls randomness.
 Lowering the temperature means that the model will produce more repetitive and deterministic responses.
 Increasing the temperature will result in Hallucination ,more unexpected or creative responses ,lower temperature for something like fact-based QA will lead to factual and concise responses.

-**Example- 1: Temperature 1**
+**Example- 1: Higher Temperature Value**

 Q: Contoso made a sale for $50.
 The raw materials cost $10 and the labor was $20.
 What was the profit on the sale?
 A: The total cost was $10 + $20.
 Revenue was $50.
 Profit is revenue - total cost so the profit was $20

 Q: Fabrikam sold 100 widgets for $10 each.
-However, 30 of the widgets were returned for a full refund.
-How much money did Fabrikam make?
+However, 30 of the widgets were returned for a full refund and 1 with 30% refund.
+How much money did Fabrikam make, provide step by step instructions?
-A: Fabrikam sold 100 widgets for $10 each.
-After the 30 refunds the total amount made is $700.
+A:
+Step 1: Calculate the total sales
+Total sales = 100 x $10 = $1,000

+Step 2: Calculate the refund
+Full refund on 30 widgets = 30 x $10 = $300
+Partial refund on 1 widget = 1 x $10 x 0.7 = $7
+Total refund = $300 + $7 = $307

+Step 3: Calculate the net profits
+Net profit = Total sales - Total refund
+Net profit = $1,000 - $307 = $693

-**Example- 2: Temperarture 0**
+**Example- 2: Lower Temperarture Value**
 Q: Contoso made a sale for $50.
 The raw materials cost $10 and the labor was $20.
 What was the profit on the sale?
 A: The total cost was $10 + $20.
 Revenue was $50.
 Profit is revenue - total cost so the profit was $20

 Q: Fabrikam sold 100 widgets for $10 each.
-However, 30 of the widgets were returned for a full refund.
-How much money did Fabrikam make?
+However, 30 of the widgets were returned for a full refund and 1 with 30% refund.
+How much money did Fabrikam make, provide step by step instructions?
-A: Fabrikam made $700 from the sale of the 100 widgets.
-The refund of $300 for the 30 returned widgets brings the total profit to $700.
+A: Step 1: Calculate the total revenue from the sale of the 100 widgets: 100 x $10 = $1,000

+Step 2: Calculate the total refund amount: 30 x $10 = $300 + (1 x $10 x 0.7) = $7

+Step 3: Calculate the total profit: $1,000 - $307 = $693

 #### Performance